French language in Morocco: History

 The 1912 Treaty of Fes, which established the French Protectorate in Morocco, was negotiated in French, with Abdelqader Ben Ghabrit interpreting and translating for Sultan Abd al-Hafid, who spoke Arabic.
 French colonial authorities in Morocco introduced the French language to the country, making it the language of government administration, educational instruction, and the media; therefore Modern Standard Arabic was only used for traditional activities and religious services.
-The French government had intended for the French culture and the French language to be viewed as "civilization and advancement".
+The French government had intended for the French culture and the French language to be viewed as "civilisation and advancement".

 The French authorities forbade Moroccans from publishing newspapers in Arabic, especially if covering politics.
 Due to these restrictions, the Moroccan journalist Muhammad Ibn al-Hassan al-Wazzaani published L'Action du Peuple (The Work of the People), the first francophone newspaper published by the Moroccan Nationalist Movement in the area under the control of the French Protectorate in Morocco, in Fes on August 4, 1933.
 The decision to publish in French was controversial; al-Wazzaani, who had studied in France, was one of the few who supported the use of French to address the colonial apparatus in its own language, and influence French popular opinion, both in Morocco and in France.

 In 1956 Morocco declared independence, and in the government declared Modern Standard Arabic as the official language.
-In the early 1960s the Moroccan government began the Arabization process, in which the Istiqlal leader Allal al-Fassi played a major role.
+In the early 1960s the Moroccan government began the Arabisation process, in which the Istiqlal leader Allal al-Fassi played a major role.
 After independence, to facilitate economic growth and to increase its ties to Europe, the Moroccan government decided to strengthen its ties with France, resulting in the promotion of French.

-Under Hassan II, Arabization of the humanities was instrumentalized to suppress critical thought—replacing the subject of "Sociology" with "Islamic Thought," for example—in a move which Susan Gilson Miller described as a "crude and obvious attempt to foster a more conservative atmosphere within academia and to dampen enthusiasm for the radicalizing influences filtering in from Europe."
+Under Hassan II, Arabisation of the humanities was instrumentalised to suppress critical thought—replacing the subject of "Sociology" with "Islamic Thought," for example—in a move which Susan Gilson Miller described as a "crude and obvious attempt to foster a more conservative atmosphere within academia and to dampen enthusiasm for the radicalising influences filtering in from Europe."

-By 2005 Morocco engaged in economic liberalization and privatization; Moha Ennaji, author of Multilingualism, Cultural Identity, and Education in Morocco, said that these activities, in many sectors, reinforced the usage of French.
+By 2005 Morocco engaged in economic liberalisation and privatisation; Moha Ennaji, author of Multilingualism, Cultural Identity, and Education in Morocco, said that these activities, in many sectors, reinforced the usage of French.

 In 2014, 75% of Facebook users in Morocco posted in French.